Greetings! Today I wanted to share my first collaboration post – Curtis and I have teamed up to review and discuss Satoshi Kon’s Tokyo Godfathers 🙂

 I still feel sad that fans will never see another Satoshi Kon film – but at least I can always re-watch the ones he made.

-It’s a drama that doubles as a sort of love-note to cinema itself (and especially Japanese cinema) it has love, jealousy, bitterness and desperation mixed in a blend of reality and a seamless integration of clips from films that feature actress (and main character) Chiyoko, whose search for a lost love spans decades across the course of the film.
+It has love, jealousy, bitterness and desperation mixed together, presented via a blend of reality and a seamless integration of clips from films that feature actress (and main character) Chiyoko, whose search for a lost love spans decades across the course of the film.

 This is also the first to feature Susumu Hirasawa on the OST of a Satoshi Kon film (a relationship that continued for several collaborations) and introduced me to his work.
 One of my favs from the film is below:

-If you’ve seen and enjoyed Inception, you’ll probably like the film that inspired it – Paprika, though obviously they both tackle themes and ideas that have been well-explored in the past.
+If you’ve seen and enjoyed Inception, you’ll probably like the film that inspired it in so many ways – Paprika, though obviously both movies tackle themes and ideas that have been well-explored in the past.

 Paprika (Papurika) 2006

-I’ve enjoyed the other films directed by the late Satoshi Kon and this psychological thriller was no exception.
-As an adaption of the 1993 novel (that I did read but only after the film), I found the movie to be a much more consistent work from top to bottom.
+But as an adaption of the 1993 novel (a novel I did read but only after seeing the film), I found the movie to be a much more consistent work from top to bottom.
+I’m unfairly comparing the two mediums here, but sometimes surrealism works better in the visual.

-There’s more to the film than its allusions of course, from the themes of obsession, love, memory and the fear of technology – it’s also equal parts creepy and touching (at times) though expect a certain amount of anime tropes to appear, even as more than a few are subverted – especially with the supporting cast.
+There’s more to Paprika than its allusions of course, from the themes of identity, obsession, love, memory and the fear of technology – it’s also equal parts creepy and touching (at times).